How I Got Google Antigravity Working Perfectly with WSL

 💡 Pro Tip: When the new window opens, make sure you open your project folder using the Linux path (e.g.,

 ~/workspace/dotfiles) rather than the Windows mount path (\\wsl.localhost\...).
 The Windows mount path (\\wsl.localhost\Ubuntu\home\...) is how Windows accesses your Linux files, but it causes permission issues.
 Always use the native Linux path (~/...).
-You'll know it worked when the bottom-left status bar says>< WSL: Ubuntu.
+You'll know it worked when the bottom-left status bar shows your distribution connection state.

 Step 2: Fixing the CLI (agy)

-(Make sure ~/.local/bin is in your $PATH).
+(Make sure ~/.local/bin is exported in your shell's active $PATH configurations inside your .bashrc or .zshrc).

 2. Patch the Config: